Nehboro/nehboro.github.io/README.md

 ## Contributing

-- **Report a threat**: use the extension's Report button, the scanner's Report button, or open an issue.
+- **Report a threat**: use the extension's Report button or the web scanner's Report button, or open an issue.
 - **Submit a detection**: open a PR on the [extension repo](https://github.com/Nehboro/nehboro) with a new `detections/*.js` module.
 - **Add to feeds**: open a PR modifying the CSV files in `/feeds/`.

-## License

-MIT.